Sikorsky CH-53 Sea Stallion: Origins

 The development program did not go entirely smoothly, due to a shortage of engineering resources plus various failures of subcontractors and the government, but these problems were gradually overcome.
 There was also pressure against the program from U.S. Secretary of Defense Robert S. McNamara, who promoted the concept of "commonality" between the armed services by adopting the Chinook instead.
-However, the USMC managed to convince McNamara's staff that the Chinook could not meet their requirements without numerous expensive changes.
+The USMC managed to convince McNamara's staff that the Chinook could not meet their requirements without numerous expensive changes.

 The first YCH-53A performed its initial flight at the Sikorsky plant in Stratford, Connecticut, on 14 October 1964, about four months behind schedule.
-During the previous month, the USMC had already placed an initial production contract for 16 helicopters.
-Flight trials went more smoothly than expected, helping make up for the time lost in development; on 19 November 1964, the type was formally introduced to the general public.
+In September, the USMC had already placed an initial production contract for 16 helicopters.
+Flight trials went more smoothly than expected, helping make up for the time lost in development.
+In November 1964, the type was formally introduced to the general public.
 Around this time, it received the military designation and name CH-53A Sea Stallion.
-On 12 September 1966, the first deliveries of the CH-53 to an operational unit occurred.
+In September 1966, the first deliveries of the CH-53 to an operational unit occurred.